oracle/cloudtestdrive/AppDev/cloud-native/scripted-setup/lab-specific-scripts/script-driven-oke-core-and-complete-setup.md

 Do you want to use the automatic defaults ?
 ```

-  Next the script asks you if you want to use the automatic defaults, if you do so the case the script will automatically assume the answer to any yes / no question is `y` If you are in a free trial account it's safe to enter `y` as this will significantly speed up the setup process as the script will not have to wait for your inputs - as mentioned above though you will have to interact with the Cloud Shell occasionally while the script is running to prevent it timing out and the scripts being aborted.
+  Next the script asks you if you want to use the automatic defaults, if you do so the script will automatically assume the answer to any yes / no question is `y` If you are in a free trial account it's safe to enter `y` as this will significantly speed up the setup process as the script will not have to wait for your inputs - as mentioned above though you will have to interact with the Cloud Shell occasionally while the script is running to prevent it timing out and the scripts being aborted.

   ```
   This script can perform certain setup operations in parallel, doing so will speed